Middle Way: Mahāyāna

 In Mahāyāna Buddhism, the Middle Way refers to the insight into śūnyatā ("emptiness") that transcends the extremes of existence and non-existence.
 This has been interpreted in different ways by the various schools of Mahāyāna philosophy.

 Madhyamaka

+The Madhyamaka ("Middle Way") school defends a "Middle Way" position between the metaphysical view that things exist in some ultimate sense and the view that things do not exist at all.